Aiman-Ra/Setting-Up-a-Honeypot-in-Azure/README.md

 <img src="https://i.imgur.com/jbnV3cZ.png">

 ### Video Tutorial
 I have to give credit to [Josh Madakor](https://github.com/joshmadakor1) for coming up with the idea and creating the Powershell script.
-If you prfer to learn through videos, you can you can [find his tutorial here.](https://www.youtube.com/watch?v=RoZeVbbZ0o0)
+If you prfer to learn through videos, you can [find his tutorial here.](https://www.youtube.com/watch?v=RoZeVbbZ0o0)